thosgood/this-weeks-finds/markdown/151-200/week189.md

 September issue of Scientific American, including a neat one about the latest progress in chronometry:

-1) W. Wayt Gibbs, Ultimate clocks, Scientific American, September 2002, pp. 86-93.
+1) W. Wayt Gibbs, "Ultimate clocks", _Scientific American_, September 2002, pp. 86--93.

 The most accurate clocks in common use are atomic clocks that make use of the radiation emitted by cesium as it transitions between two energy levels near the ground state.
-For \$63,000 you can buy a clock like this that keeps time good to a microsecond per month, or about 5 parts in 10^13^.
-The primary time standard of the National Institute of Standards and Technology is a cesium clock accurate to 1 part in 10^15^.
+For \$63,000 you can buy a clock like this that keeps time good to a microsecond per month, or about 5 parts in
+$10^{13}$.
+The primary time standard of the National Institute of Standards and Technology is a cesium clock accurate to 1 part in $10^{15}$.
 In fact, the second was defined in 1967 to consist of 9,192,631,770 periods of the radiation emitted by cesium as it undergoes this transition.